tur-ium/twenty-fifty-new-look/README.md

 5. ```docker image build -t twenty-fifty:1.0 .``` #This builds the docker image

-6. ```docker container run --publish 8080:80 --detach twenty-fifty twenty-fifty:1.0```
+6. ```docker container run --publish 8080:80 --detach twenty-fifty:1.0```

 7. Open a web browser and navigate to ```http://localhost:8080```

-You should see something like this in the browser:
+### Without using Docker

+You need hyper virtualization to run Docker on Windows as far as I am aware.
+Also, Docker is not great for development of the 2050 model, so it is better to install without Docker.

+Here is how to install it

+1. Install Ruby Version Manager following these instructions: https://rvm.io/rvm/install

+2. `git clone https://github.com/tur-ium/twenty-fifty-new-look/` to download the modified and updated branch of the calculator

+3. Run `bundle install`

+4. Run `middleman build`

+5. Run `bundle exec rackup`

 ## Troubleshooting